Sustainability

 in garden design

-Sustainable meadow planting against a black timber barn
+Sustainable meadow planting design by Rae Wilkinson (Rachel Conibear) softening the profile of a black timber barn

-Gardens are the part of our living space which we share with nature, where we can connect with nature even if just for a brief moment.
+Gardens are the part of our living space which we share with nature.
+When we make space for nature we can connect with it, even if just for a brief moment.

 Droplets on leaves

-Nature connection brings enormous wellbeing benefits for us all, and ensuring that nature can thrive in our gardens has enormous benefit for the ecology of our wider landscape and of our planet.
+Nature connection brings enormous wellbeing benefits for us all, and ensuring that nature can thrive in our gardens delivers significant ecological benefit for our wider landscape and of our planet.
+Never has this been more important for nature, for the planet and for us as humans than right now.

-Beautiful, timeless gardens which are built to last using natural, local or reclaimed materials are far more sustainable.
+Beautiful, timeless gardens which are built to last using natural, local or reclaimed materials are inherently more sustainable.
 Planting schemes which are site-suitable and include elements of biodiversity and wildlife habitat will establish more effectively and provide far better nature benefit.
+An emphasis on planting and softscape element will ensure that the best balance is achieved within any green space, plants are after all the key element for any real garden.

 Rae's design approach involves consideration for sustainable choices and practices from concept right through to completion.
-Elements such as location, nature benefit, soil health, drainage and carbon footprint will be considered throughout the process.
-The aim is always to create beautiful and useable spaces which are beneficial for both humans and wildlife alike, now and into the future.
+Elements such as location, nature benefit, soil health, drainage, planting and carbon footprint are considered throughout the design process.
+While the choice of focus within these areas ultimately sits with the client, they all guide the design process from a core level.

 quote marks